 The government says the decision to gradually increase the numbers of children and young people attending schools and colleges is based on the latest scientific advice.

 But concerns over safety have been raised by parents and teachers who fear social distancing will be difficult to manage in an education setting.

-According to a Monday, more than 80% of parents did not intend to send their children back to school on 1 June, citing concerns over a lack of PPE and the absence of a comprehensive track and trace scheme.
+According to a GMB Union poll on Monday, more than 80% of parents did not intend to send their children back to school on 1 June, citing concerns over a lack of PPE and the absence of a comprehensive track and trace scheme.

 Schools that have remained open during lockdown are practised in enforcing social distancing measures and arranging classrooms to accommodate the new protocols.